raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

     4
 ```

 We get the same solution, but with a single pass through the data and requiring space proportional to the number of users, not a multiple of the size of the data.
-But note that although the code now looks somewhat different, it actually does the exact same steps as the pipeline solution, in the same order.
+But note that although the code now looks somewhat different, it actually does the exact same steps as the staged approach, in the same order.

 That's because we wrote (and debugged!) the pipeline, and then refactored it to a single pass.
 We did all of the hard reasoning while working with the easier-to-reason-about and factor code, before we wrote the everything-entangled code.